neilbaldwin/skb/README.md

-# SKB - Synth Kit Builder for Synthstrom Deluve
+# SKB - Synth Kit Builder for Synthstrom Deluge

 A Python utility for the Synthstrom Deluge, used for building KITS (drum kits) from existing SYNTH sounds.